Virgil van Dijk: Liverpool captain says he is 'fully committed' to club as comments over future 'taken out of context'

 Liverpool captain Virgil van Dijk has claimed his recent comments about his future at Anfield were exaggerated and he remains 100 per cent committed to the club; the winter transfer window closes on Thursday at 11pm in England and 11.30pm in Scotland

-Liverpool captain Virgil van Dijk has claimed his recent comments about his future at Anfield were exaggerated and he remains 100 per cent committed to the club.
+Virgil van Dijk has claimed his recent comments about his Liverpool future were "taken out of context" and he remains 100 per cent committed to the club.

-"It is much taken out of context," he said in an exclusive interview with Sky in Germany.
+Following Jurgen Klopp's shock announcement on Friday he was leaving Liverpool, Van Dijk was asked whether he saw himself being part of the next era at the club next season.

+At the time, the Liverpool captain appeared non committal, saying: "That's a big question.
+I don't know."

 "To be 100 per cent clear, I am fully committed to the club.
 I love the club, I love the fans.
 It is fully taken out of context.